ESPN (streaming service): Distribution

 Disney has said that all content will be available through both ESPN's own existing app, as well as the ESPN hub on the Disney+ app for those also subscribed to that service.
 In February 2025, CNBC reported the most likely price would be either $25 or $30 per month.
 Disney later confirmed the $29.99 monthly price for the unlimited tier—though with an introductory offer to bundle the ad-supported versions of Disney+ and Hulu at no additional charge for 12 months—while the select tier would retain ESPN+'s pricing of $11.99 per month.
 On August 11, 2025, ESPN and Fox Corporation announced that it would offer a bundle of the ESPN service with the then-upcoming Fox One priced at $39.99 per month.

 In September 2023, as part of its settlement of a carriage dispute with Disney, Charter Communications gained the right to distribute the planned service as part of its existing packages on launch.
 In September 2024, following its own carriage dispute with Disney, DirecTV secured similar distribution rights for the ESPN flagship service.
 In May 2025, Disney's Iger said that all subscribers to the ESPN linear channels would "automatically" get access to the unlimited service.
 The company later clarified that various enhancements being introduced alongside the streaming product would be added to ESPN's apps at no extra charge for existing television subscribers, but that the enhanced service will not be available to all providers at launch.
-As of September 2025, notable holdouts included Altice USA, Dish Network, Xfinity, and YouTube TV.
+As of August 2026, notable holdouts include Dish Network (as well as its streaming service Sling TV) and Optimum.

-In late-October 2025, Disney renewed its carriage agreements with Comcast to allow access to the service for Xfinity subscribers.
-On November 14, it was announced that the service would become available to YouTube TV subscribers following a new carriage agreement with Disney.
-By the end of 2026, the service's content will also be accessible directly within the YouTube TV interface.
+In late-October 2025, Disney renewed its carriage agreements with Comcast to allow access to the service for Xfinity subscribers, taking effect in February 2026.
+Cox Communications added ESPN Unlimited in January 2026.
+In November 2025, YouTube TV reached an agreement to carry ESPN Unlimited in the future, with the ability to "ingest" ESPN's DTC content into the service's platform and user interface.
+ESPN Unlimited became available to YouTube TV subscribers in late-July 2026 prior to SummerSlam, while integration of ESPN DTC content into the YouTube TV user interface launched in September 2026.